blob1234567890/Java-Boids2D/README.md

 # Java-Boids2D
-2D Boids written in Java.
+2D Boids written in Java as described by Craig Reynolds: https://www.red3d.com/cwr/boids/

 What are boids?
 A boid simulation is a flocking simulation using emergent behavior from localized rules.